|

 text classification and information retrieval; and Large Language

 Models.
-Theoretical material on such topics as Formal Language Theory,
+Theoretical material on topics like N-gram modeling,

-Ever since the advent of Large Language Models just a few years ago,
+Ever since the still-recent advent of Large Language Models, their

 topic.
-At the same time, hands-on coding exercises and toy models are
+At the same time, building small-scalel toy models is becoming

-becoming harder to pull off due to the increasing theoretical
+harder to pull off due to increasing theoretical complexity and

-complexity and computational demands.
-Despite these challenges, this
+computational demands.
+Despite these challenges, this course gives

-course gives students the opportunity to learn about recent advances
+students the opportunity to learn about recent advances and build a

 Throughout the course we will use the Python Programming Language for